matolevi/energy-net/README_RL_ZOO.md

 ```

 This command:
-- Trains a PPO agent
+- Trains a PPO agent for a Power Consumption and Storage (PCS) unit
 - Uses SINUSOIDAL demand pattern and CONSTANT cost type
 - Trains for 100,000 timesteps
 - Evaluates the agent every 10,000 timesteps using 5 episodes